 This isn’t the first time I’ve had to consider if some of my issues were psychosomatic.
 However, each time I’ve considered this, it’s always turned out not to be the case, and this time was no different.

-My anxiety disorders have never caused palpitations or chest pains before because whenever my anxiety raises high enough for my body to produce adrenaline, I would have a psychotic episode instead.
 Furthermore, by the time I developed my autonomic disorder that causes my heart palpitations, I’d already worked on myself to massively reduce my psychotic episodes.
-Which meant my anxiety wasn’t triggering any releases of adrenaline anymore, so there could be no way my anxiety is causing my heart problems.
+This meant my anxiety wasn’t triggering any releases of adrenaline anymore, so there could be no way my anxiety is causing my heart problems.
 There is more than a three-year gap between the two.
-Thus, it’s very unlikely that my mental health is a casual factor in my heart problems.
+Thus, it’s very unlikely that my mental health is a causal factor in my heart problems.

 I’ve also taken sleeping pills before (I’ve suffered from Insomnia before for years), more than three different types, over a number of years, and I didn’t have any side effects from them.
 So it seems improbable that the melatonin causing the chest pains and palpitations would be psychosomatic instead.

 However, all my prescribing doctors cared about is blaming it on my anxiety, even though my anxiety doesn’t cause chest pains or palpitations, and hasn’t come close to causing either in over three years.
 Plus, since starting on my beta-blockers, I rarely have any palpitations or chest pains, and that’s been about seven years now.
 So it’s clearly not my anxiety.
 The only new variable in my life is the melatonin medication.

 I decided to report what happened as a side effect/unforeseen interaction with my beta-blockers, to help make sure this medication is used and prescribed safely.
 I wouldn’t want someone else to have the same reaction as me, or worse.